Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Scalability and Transformation Properties

 \subsection{Computational Complexity}

-A key feature of the FSCRE algorithm is its computational scalability.
-We formally analyze its complexity, which is primarily determined by the one-time pre-computation phase and the subsequent iterative selection loop.

-\begin{prop}[Computational Complexity] Let $n$ be the number of observations, $p$ the number of predictors, $K$ the number of ensemble models, and $k_{\max}$ the total number of selected variables.
-In the typical $p \gg n$ sparse setting, the computational complexity of the FSCRE framework is:
+Let $n$ be the number of observations, $p$ the number of predictors, $K$ the number of ensemble sub-models, $k_{\max}$ the total number of selected variables across the ensemble, and $\bar{s}$ the average sub-model size.
+In the typical $p \gg n$ sparse setting, the overall computational complexity of FSCRE is

-where $\bar{s}$ is the average sub-model size.
-The first term corresponds to the computation of the sample correlation matrix on the imputed data, and the second term governs the iterative selection loop. \end{prop}

-The dominant first term, $O(np^2)$, corresponds to the computation of the full $p \times p$ sample correlation matrix on the DDC-imputed data, and represents the theoretical bottleneck of the pre-computation phase.
-While quadratic in $p$, this operation reduces to a dense matrix product, an operation that is heavily optimized in modern numerical linear algebra libraries such as BLAS.
-Consequently, despite the quadratic dependence on $p$, this step is fast in practice even for large $p$, as confirmed by the empirical timing results in Section~\ref{sec:simulation}.
-We note that this bound can in principle be reduced to $O(np\log(p))$ by replacing the sample correlation with the fast wrapping estimator of \citet{raymaekers2021fast}, combined with their scalable DDC implementation; however, we deliberately opted for the sample correlation on imputed data as it proved more accurate in our investigations, and its practical cost remains highly manageable.